arthur0/devops-coding-challenge/Readme.md

 ## Execution

-For this part you need to request ssh for a machine.
-Please do that before we start.
+For this part you may need to have access to a Kubernetes cluster or a cloud instance.
+Create one using the [GCP free tier](https://cloud.google.com/free/) to spin up your testing environment, but if you need extra resources please contact us so that we can set them up for you.

 ### 2.1 Deployment
 Write the necessary scripts for the deployment of this application.
 Note this can be a single machine deployment, so no concerns with scalability are necessary.
-You should be using Ansible and/or Docker.
+You should be using Docker and Kubernetes.
 If you have no experience with these tools but have experience with equivalent ones, please use the ones you are already familiar with.

 ### 2.2 Continous Integration
-Set up a continuous integration system that runs the project tests after each commit and displaying on github the status of the build.
+Set up a continuous integration system that runs the project tests after each commit.
+We recommend using the GitLab CI system for this purpose, but you are welcome to implement it using other tools.

 ### 2.3 Debuging
 Endpoint /zzz/ has a bug.
 Tell us exactly what the problem is, and for extra credit try to fix it.